abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 threadLocalVariable.remove();   // this resets the the value of the current thread's copy of variable (i.e. removes it from ThreadLocalMap of the thread)
 ```

+**Benefits**:
+- acts as a global variable that can be reused across threads; no need of parameter passing.
+- much cleaner code.
+- expensive objects need to be initialized only once e.g. `SimpleDateFormat`.
+- since no two threads access the same data, no locking is needed - faster and simpler than using synchronized blocks for shared resources.

 **Advantages**:
 - thread local variables aren't allocated memory if they aren't used in any thread; so they reduce unnecessary memory footprint.
-- no need for synchronization as threads have their own data; thus no blocking; saves time
+- no need for synchronization as threads have their own data; thus no blocking; saves time.

 Reference: ChatGPT